Core Rules

 Setup Actions

 A setup action is an ordinary roll where the intent is to assist another player.
 For example, you might create a distraction or protect the archer while they line up a shot.
-Assuming your roll is successful, choose one:
+Assuming your roll is successful, the Tier of the action you’re supporting is reduced (usually by 1).

 As usual, you only have to roll if there’s an avoidable consequence.
 If you can set up an ally without taking a risk, or simply by paying some cost, then you don’t have to roll.